sourcetortoise/taskgrackle/README.md

 ### License & credits

 This program is licensed by GPL-3.0.
+Consult with a health professional before doing any exercises suggested by the software.
 Grackle ornament by [MaryEllaCreations](https://www.etsy.com/shop/MaryEllaCreations).